KarrLab/obj_tables/docs/migration.rst

 In general, a :obj:`custom_io_classes.py` file will be needed if the *schema repo* defines its own :obj:`Reader` or  :obj:`Writer` classes for data file IO.

+.. todo: then why doesn't the example define Writer?

 This example *data-schema migration configuration* file configures the migration of one file, :obj:`data_file_1.xlsx`.